 Continue reading Thermoset Plastics vs. Thermoplastics: What’s the Difference?

-Continue reading How Should I Cut Acrylic Plastic?
+Continue reading How Do You Cut Plexiglass Acrylic Plastic?

 Polycarbonate is a thermoplastic with a reputation for being exceptionally strong and resilient.
 With an impact strength that is 250 times stronger than glass and 30 times stronger than acrylic, polycarbonate panels have enjoyed increased use over the past few decades.
 Today, polycarbonate can be found being used for anything ranging from eye protection to bullet resistant glass!